This page explains:

 The judge will ask the prosecution whether the defendant has been found guilty of any offences in the past, as this may impact on the penalty the judge will impose at the sentencing hearing.

 A victim may submit a Victim Impact Statement.
-A Victim Impact Statement is a document written by the victim that describes the impact of the offence on them.
-The judge will take this information into account when sentencing the guilty person.
+Your Victims Impact Statement is one of many things that the judge will consider when sentencing the offender.

 The sentencing may happen on the same day as the plea hearing, but can occur at a later date.
-At this hearing the judge tells the guilty person what their punishment will be.
+At this hearing the judge tells the offender what their punishment will be.

 The accused person may lodge an appeal to the Court of Appeal against being found guilty or against the penalty.
 The OPP can also appeal against the penalty if they think that the penalty was not adequate for the crime or not legally correct.